syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/flat-data.md

 {% elsif page.publishingplatform == "aspnet-mvc" %}

-## Rendering Flat JSON Data in the ASP.Net MVC File Manager Component

 The File Manager uses a flat data JSON as an array of objects for rendering, eliminating the need to define [ajaxSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.FileManager.FileManager.html#Syncfusion_EJ2_FileManager_FileManager_AjaxSettings) url.
-To load a folder data as an array of objects, use the File Manager component's [fileSystemData](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.FileManager.FileManager.html#Syncfusion_EJ2_FileManager_FileManager_FileSystemData) object.
+To load a folder data as an array of objects, use the File Manager component's [FileSystemData](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.FileManager.FileManager.html#Syncfusion_EJ2_FileManager_FileManager_FileSystemData) object.
 This means you no longer need to use a separate service provider, as you can integrate services like Google, Amazon, Azure, and others directly into your code using the FileManager's action events.

 **Event Information**